 - Related: 10 Romantic Dinner Recipes

-This Norwegian vegetarian meatballs recipe with vegetarian gravy is vegetarian.
-The meatballs alone are vegetarian, vegan, plant based and dairy free.
+Vegetarian, vegan, plant based and dairy free (with vegan gravy option listed below).
 For gluten free, try Gluten Free 1 for 1 flour.Print

 - 2 tablespoons olive oil, plus more for brushing